jaejinchoi/FFP/README.md

 Use [-r] option that turn off reverse compliment accounting if input is single strand nucleotide sequences such as ribosomal DNAs.

 Use [-V] option along with [-s], [-e] and feature filtering arguments to estimate a range of optimal l-mer.
 In general, use [-b 2], remove any feature count less than 2, to determine a l-mer where vocabulary complexity started to maximize.
-FF Profiler will determine and stop when find a peak point where vocabular size drops in range of [-s] and [-e], or without giving [-e] will continue the search by incrementing the l-mer until meet the condition.
+FF Profiler will determine vocabular size in range of [-s] and [-e], or without giving [-e] will continue the search by incrementing the l-mer until a point where vocabulary size drops.
 * Heuristically, an optimal l-mer for amino acids was 13 and for nucleotides was 23 or 24 (but indefinitive).
 A population's optimal l-mer likely follow the majority optimal l-mer.

 ### [Input]